News

 Published Fri 11 Oct 2024

-The first time I saw a rowing boat, and I use the term loosely, was on the Hopkins River at Warrnambool, around 1962 or thereabouts.
 I was home from boarding school in Hamilton on holidays, and together with a good mate Bill O’Dwyer who went to Xavier, plus two other boys, we were asked if we would like to try rowing.
 Why not we thought, something to do in the holidays and a lot different to the usual football, cricket and athletics that we did at school.
 We rode our bikes to the sheds on the Hopkins River at the appointed time, I am pretty sure the same building is still there.
 We were shown around and introduced to the rowing boat, a four.
 It was clinker built, that is long pieces of wood running the length of the boat, overlapping to ensure the boat would not leak.

-The rules were complicated so much that when I crossed the line first in a sculling race on the Yarra at this time, an Official Disqualified me as there was some other rule that no one knew about.
+The rules were complicated so much that when I crossed the line first in a sculling race on the Yarra at this time, an Official disqualified me as there was some other rule that no one knew about.

 I do remember my first race on the Yarra, it was from the “Half Mile”, today we know it as the 800 metre start, in a Novice four.
 My first of many attempts to win in this division.

 November meant one thing to all the Club Members, DIMBOOLA!!
 The stories I had heard were legendary and not fit for publication, always a large contingent of PHRC members attended this regatta on the Saturday and it was followed by a Regatta at Horsham on the Sunday.
 My first win for PHRC was at Dimboola, Novice eight, and yes, I was in the bow seat.

-It was my only race at the Regatta and the final was about 9am, the bar opened early in those days, so it was all a bit of a blur from lunchtime onwards.
-As the season progressed Hal Greer and I won Novice Pairs at Edwards Lake in Preston, the shortest race on the Calendar although Bendigo probably has that honour now.
+It was my only race at the Regatta and the final was about 9am.
+The bar opened early in those days, so it was all a bit of a blur from lunchtime onwards.

+As the season progressed Hal Greer and I won Novice Pairs at Edwards Lake in Preston, the shortest race on the Calendar, although Bendigo probably has that honour now.
 Hal Greer lost most of his right hand in an accident when he was young.
 His hand got caught in the power take off on a tractor, so he had to row stroke side as he only had a partial thumb and little finger on his right hand.
 He had spent months in hospital having bone grafts to construct a thumb so he could have some sort of grip.

 When I look at the photo now, I think of all the people who have passed through the Club since I joined over 55 years ago, some still around.
 Geoff White was recruited at the dance maybe a year after I was, I must have still not won Novice fours, so Captain Terry Goss put me into a Maiden four, the next class up.
 Now I was allowed in a racing boat, it was the “Syd Williams” and seemed very narrow compared to what I had been rowing in, mainly a tub boat called the “John Gully”.

 We were entered in the Metropolitan Regatta on the Yarra, the race was over a mile, the start was from the landing just East of Punt Road Bridge, and they did use a shotgun to start the race in those days.
-The crew was stroked by Graham King, he was from Qld and worked in a bank, 3 seat was Peter Galbraith a mining engineer, Glenn Ross in 2 seat, Hugh Smith coxswain and Max O’Brien our Coach.
+The crew was stroked by Graham King, he was from QLD and worked in a bank, 3 seat was Peter Galbraith a mining engineer, Glenn Ross in 2 seat, Hugh Smith coxswain and Max O’Brien our Coach.
 Max’s formulae for winning was “Row Hard”!
 I don’t recall what Glen did, but the first time I met him he turned up to training in a brand new white E Type Jaguar convertible.

 We trained on the Yarra then as the lake was full of weed, we had temporary boat racks between Richmond and Melbourne rowing clubs, not ideal but we managed.

 Captain Terry Goss said it would be good experience for me to row with the older boys, he told me that we probably wouldn’t win and to do my best.